Maximal green sequences for cluster-tilted algebras of finite representation type: Appendix: maximal length MGSs

 Examination of Example \ref{eg: A5 tilted algebra example} with all possible cut sets suggests that iterated tilted algebras will have fewer modules and that the maximum length MGS is likely to be given by a tilted algebra.
 This lead to the following conjecture about the size and nature of maximal green sequences of maximal length for cluster-tilted algebras.

-\begin{conj}[I-Todorov] Let $\Lambda$ be a cluster-tilted algebra of finite type and let $C$ be one of the associated tilted algebras. \begin{enumerate} \item[(a)] The $C$-modules, ordered from right to left in the Auslander-Reiten quiver of $\Lambda$ form a maximal forward hom-orthogonal sequence of $\Lambda$-modules whose dimension vectors, by Corollary \ref{cor: main thm of section 2}, form the $c$-vectors of a maximal green sequence for $\Lambda$. \item[(b)] The longest maximal green sequence for $\Lambda$ is given in this way. \end{enumerate} \end{conj}
+\begin{conj}[I-Todorov] Let $\Lambda=J(Q,W)$ be a cluster-tilted algebra of finite representation type and let $C$ be one of the associated tilted algebras. \begin{enumerate} \item[(a)] The indecomposable $C$-modules can be arranged to form a complete FHO sequence of $\Lambda$-modules whose dimension vectors, by Corollary \ref{cor: main thm of section 2}, form the $c$-vectors of a maximal green sequence for $Q$. \item[(b)] The longest maximal green sequence for $Q$ is given in this way. \end{enumerate} \end{conj}